-Create a New Project х
+Name

-Name Exercise_25
+Exercise_20

-Location E:\Exercise_25 °
+Location

-✓ Create a new folder for this project
+C:\Exercise_20

-OK Cancel
+Create a folder for this local project

 You have now created a new project.
 Since you used the Map.aptx template, a map has already been added to the project.
 You will now need to add data to the map.